 Jefferson Bikeway Cleveland Median

 One topic of concern for us is the Jefferson Avenue Bikeway.
 A specific concern on there is the pedestrian crossing at Cleveland Avenue, which serves to do several things; providing pedestrian refuge on a busy street crossing, traffic calming on Cleveland, allowing bicycles and emergency vehicles to travel through on Jefferson while reducing motor vehicle traffic and speeds on that street.
-The City of Saint Paul Public Works has had a pilot test of a model median in place since early August and solicited citizen input to see what people think.
-The comment period is over now and we will update the Our Jefferson Pedestrian Refuge Page once we hear the final numbers for and against.
+The City of Saint Paul Public Works had a pilot test of a model median in place and solicited citizen input to see what people think.
+Unfortunately, the test median was removed, and crossing Cleveland here remains very difficult.
+We hope the issue will be revisited in the coming years.

 The City of St. Paul installed a temporary pedestrian refuge at the intersection of Cleveland Avenue and Jefferson Avenue in early August 2010.
 This temporary refuge is a pilot to test the concept before installing a permanent version.
 The goals of a refuge at this intersection are to decrease through traffic using Jefferson Avenue to get across the neighborhood and to provide pedestrians and bicyclists a way to cross Cleveland safely.
 One effect of this project is that it only allows right turns to and from Jefferson onto Cleveland.
 The refuge will not impede emergency vehicles needing to cross the intersection.
 The City has been collecting traffic count data on Cleveland and Jefferson Avenues in August and September as well as on neighboring streets including Wellesley, Juliet, Kenneth, and Finn.
 Once the findings are collected and summarized, they will be presented to the neighborhood.